chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/3d-rbf-static-mixer/3d-rbf-static-mixer.rst

 Mesh and Mesh Adaptation
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The mesh is a simple hyper rectangle, large enough to encompass the mixer and its casing and long enough to establish the flow profile upstream and downstream.
+The mesh is a simple hyper rectangle, large enough to encompass the mixer with its casing and long enough to establish the flow profile upstream and downstream.

 .. code-block:: text